khnguyen88/GVSU-CIS641-Lakeshore-Misfits/docs/software-requirements-specification/software_requirements_specification_final.md

 # Change management plan

-This section is about how we can ensure that the application will be compatible with the users' ecosystem and how we will handle any issues.
+This section is about how we can ensure that the application will be compatible and incorporated with the users' ecosystem, the team's plan to train and aid our users to become proficient with the software, and our approach to communicating with our users and our plans to handle issues.

 -   How will you train people to use it?